International opposition rises over proposed EV tax lending in US - ExBulletin

 International opposition rises over proposed EV tax lending in US

-WASHINGTON (Reuters) – The European Union, Germany, Canada, Japan, Mexico, France, South Korea, Italy and other countries have written to US lawmakers saying a proposed US electric vehicle tax credit violates international trade rules. according to a joint letter made public on Saturday. .
+WASHINGTON, Oct 30 (Reuters) – The European Union, Germany, Canada, Japan, Mexico, France, South Korea, Italy and elsewhere have written to U.S. lawmakers saying a proposed U.S. tax credit for electric vehicles violates the rules of international trade, according to a joint letter. made public on Saturday.

 A group of 25 ambassadors in Washington wrote to U.S. lawmakers and the Biden administration late Friday saying that “limiting eligibility for vehicle loans based on their U.S. internal assembly and local content is inconsistent with U.S. commitments.” taken under WTO multilateral agreements “.